Do You Need a Water Filter in Melbourne? Honest 2026 Answer

 The average Melbourne household spends $780–$1,560/year on bottled water

-A whole-house filter pays for itself in 12–18 months
+A whole-house filter pays for itself within a few years

 Appliance wear